 Chris L. McKenna as Vic, the main course, is quite simply amazing.
 There’s a deep well of sadness inside this character, a desperate longing to connect with another person, even if it means complete annihilation.
 McKenna brings all of that hopelessness and despair to the surface from the moment he steps on stage.
 He’s utterly heartbreaking.
 You’ve seen people like him in real life, damaged folks who just can’t seem to relate to the rest of the world.
 That tragic familiarity makes it doubly difficult to watch what happens to him over the course of the story.

 Blood is spilled in this play.
 Some of the imagery is extremely shocking and sexual in nature.
-Seriously, this thing does not pull punches.
+Seriously, this play does not pull its punches.
 The lights don’t fade down just as it’s about to get brutal.
-There’s nothing coy about it.
+We see it all – including a graphic castration and penis eating sequence – and there’s nothing coy about it.
 But it’s the theme of the piece that’s most disturbing.
 It’s the emotional darkness that you’ll be discussing afterward.
 Grim doesn’t begin to describe it.